Infinidat/infinisdk/doc/typesystem.rst

 The "id" Field
 ~~~~~~~~~~~~~~

 All objects must be uniquely identifiable in their system.
-Infinipy uses the ``id`` field to do this, and it assumes that every object declares this field.
+InfiniSDK uses the ``id`` field to do this, and it assumes that every object declares this field.
 Its exact type or its real name in the system is left to the implementation.

 Field Type